digiscot/digiscot-website/pages/milo training/milo-training-volopp.md

 #### Introduction <a name="intro"></a>

+This training moduel can also be downloaded in PDF form.
+[Click Here.](/files/Milo 2015 Training Handbook 05 Volunteer Opportunities0515.pdf)

 Volunteering opportunities enable users to record the relevant data about a new opportunity.
 When a volunteering opportunity is created, it is possible to create a placement with a relevant volunteer registration.